-- 4. Operate the left and right travel levers 4 or pedals 5 as follows: - When the blade is in the front of the machine; - Slowly push the travel levers 4 forward or step on the front of the pedals 5 to move the machine forward. - When the blade is in the rear of the machine; Slowly pull the travel levers 4 back or step on the rear of the pedals in order to move the machine forward.
+- 4. Operate the left and right travel levers 4 or pedals 5 as follows: - · When the blade is in the front of the machine; - Slowly push the travel levers 4 forward or step on the front of the pedals 5 to move the machine forward.